antaresproject/docs/docs/services/assets.md

 The description of configuration table's keys:

-**cache** - JavaScript scripts caching.
-If it is on, the application is not adding an additional parameter in the url address determining timestamp, as in the example below:
+**cache** - JavaScript scripts' caching.
+If it is enabled, the application does not add an additional parameter that defines timestamp in the url address, as in the example below:

 ```html
 <script type="text/javascript" charset="utf-8" async="" data-requirecontext="_" data-requiremodule="jquery-ui" src="/gzip_assets/jquery-ui/ui/minified/jquery-ui.min.gz.js"></script>
 ```
-In case when the following cache is on:
+In case the following cache is on:
 ```html
 <script type="text/javascript" charset="utf-8" async="" data-requirecontext="_" data-requiremodule="jquery-ui" src="/gzip_assets/jquery-ui/ui/minified/jquery-ui.min.gz.js?antares=1477570617320"></script>
 ```
 the *antares* parameter is added.

-**main** - determines the location of the file containing the individual scripts' paths configuration:
+**main** - specifies the location of the file that contains the configuration of individual scripts' paths:
 ```js
 define("jquery", [], function () {
    return jQuery;